techpubs-mf/style-guide-original/docs/accessibility.md

 Follow this guidance when using lists in your documentation:

-- Keep lists and sublists simple.
+- Keep lists and sub-lists simple.
 - Ensure that each item in the list uses parallel construction.
 - Don't include more than one item, idea, or action in a single list item.